Home Articles ITI Courses: After 10th and 12th, Duration and Fees, Eligibility, Admission, Top Colleges and Career Options

 All India Trade TestThe All-India Trade Test is conducted by the National Council for Vocational Training (NCVT).
 This exam tests the skills that have been acquired by the students while pursuing their course.
 After passing AITT, students are awarded National Trade Certificate (NTC) in concerning trade by NCVT.
 In many engineering trades, an NTC is equivalent to diploma degree.

-Specialized Short-Term CoursesAdvanced Training Institutes (ATI) provide specialised short-term courses for ITI students in select specialised trades.
+Specialized Short-Term CoursesAdvanced Training Institutes (ATI) provide specialized short-term courses for ITI students in select specialized trades.
 These courses assist students in honing their abilities in a way that is specific to job profiles or industry requirements in their respective sectors.

 Diploma CoursesSeveral engineering diploma programs are available for individuals who have completed ITI training in technical trades or engineering fields.
 In contrast to ITI courses, diploma engineering courses delve further into the subject, including both theoretical and practical elements of the sector.